raghavthapar/Github-Notes/notes.md

 - Not necessarily a command but an important part of committing.
   > Messages summarize or describe the changes that we have done in that commit

+## git log

+- git log is a command that shows the timeline of what changes have been committed and what messages have been included with those commits.
+- Shows the whole history of the repository.